mautrix/docs/bridges/general/troubleshooting.md

 the bridge from decrypting messages.
 Places to start troubleshooting:

-* Make sure `appservice` is set to `false` in the encryption config (unless you're connecting to Beeper servers).
+* Make sure `appservice` is set to `false` in the encryption config unless you have configured the appropriate experimental features and registration flags (or are connecting to Beeper servers).
+* When using next-gen auth/MAS, enabling `msc4190` in the bridge config is mandatory.
 * Check the logs to ensure the bridge bot syncs are successful.
 It should log a sync request every 30 seconds on the debug level even if there's no activity, and the status code should always be `200`.